AngelMunoz/Finny/docs/assets/docs/v1/features/package-manager.md

 ## Add Package

-Next to your `perla.jsonc` type and enter
+Next to your `perla.json` type and enter

 - `perla add <Package Name>`